ianruh/CS-400-Final-Project/README.md

-# CS-400-Final-Project
+# CS 400 Final Project
-Spring 2019 CS400 Final Project - Quiz Generator
+The UML Diagram can be viewed in draw.io.